tran-hai-long/lsb_steganography/README.md

 ## Features

 - Hide and reveal ASCII messages inside PNG images using LSB steganography.
+- Choose the number of bits per byte on the image to be used for the encoding process.
+More bits used means you can cramp more data but will result in a drastically changed image.

 ## TODO

-- Add some CSS to make the website look better.
-- Allow user to choose the number of LSBs used for encoding and decoding.
+- [x] Allow users to choose the number of LSBs used for encoding and decoding.
-- Delete Image object to save memory.
+- [ ] Add some CSS to make the website look better.
-- Support Unicode (UTF-8) characters.
+- [ ] Support Unicode (UTF-8) characters.
-- (Nice to have) Implement Pseudo-random number steganography.
+- [ ] (Nice to have) Implement Pseudo-random number steganography.

 ## License